-The results of statistical analysis of TGA indicated that no direct relationship between the 150 farming technology and the amount of glycoalkaloids (Table 1.).
-ASAMI and co-workers 151 (2003) found that secondary metabolite production was more intensive for organic farming 152 technology because the biosynthesis of these components played a role in the plant defence 153 system.
-On the basis of our three-year results this conception could not be proved.
-In the case 154 of variety "Rioja" from organic production contained significantly higher amount of TGA in 155 2007 (Table 2), there was no difference in 2008 and the conventional circumstances resulted 156 157 in a significantly higher TGA concentration in the third year (2009).
-In the case of "Hópehely" there were no significant differences between the technology and years (Table 158 2.).
-This variety had the lowest and most stable level of TGA in all cases.
-However, the 159 160 conventionally farmed "White Lady" contained significantly higher amount of TGA in 2007 and 2009.
-Considering the average TGA content of the same genotypes and years the results 161 162 of the statistical analysis proved that the effect of year was the limiting factor.
-Furthermore, statistical differences were found between the varieties in all years.
-In summary, the results 163 showed that the season and the genotypes had a greater effect than the farming technology on 164 the amount of alkaloids.
-165
+The results of statistical analysis of TGA indicated no direct relationship between the farming technology and the amount of glycoalkaloids (Table 1.).
+ASAMI and co-workers (2003) found that secondary metabolite production was more intensive for organic farming technology, because the biosynthesis of these components played a role in the plant defence system.
+On the basis of our three-year results, this conception could not be proved.
+Cultivar Rioja from organic production contained significantly higher amount of TGA in 2007 (Table 2), there was no difference in 2008, and the conventional circumstances resulted in a significantly higher TGA concentration in the third year (2009).
+In the case of Hópehely, there were no significant differences between TGA concentrations related to technology and years (Table 2.).
+This cultivar had the lowest and most stable level of TGA in all cases.
+However, the conventionally farmed White Lady contained significantly higher amount of TGA in 2007 and 2009.
+Considering the average TGA content of the same genotypes of all years, the results of the statistical analysis proved that the effect of year was the limiting factor.
+Furthermore, statistical differences were found between the cultivars in all years.
+In summary, the results showed that the season and the genotype had a greater effect than the farming technology on the amount of alkaloids.